 And just what is cognitive neuroscience?, you may ask.
 With apologies in advance to cognitive neuroscientists everywhere, I'll be one-sentence brief with this, but, I trust, not misleading.
 Cognitive neuroscience is a relatively new hard-science discipline that's attempting to determine, by quantifiable and repeatable laboratory experiment, using every device and method afforded by modern technology, just how it is that brain becomes mind.

 No wonder Dr. Pinker was so huffy.
-Perhaps I'd have been a bit huffy too were I a cognitive neuroscientist, and bet the whole farm, my new BMW and solid-gold Rolex on the hard science of this new discipline, and then heard someone academically credentialed, and therefore to be paid attention to, give credence to the strange theories of some soft-science guy who 100 years ago worked on some of the very same problems I was now working on.
+Perhaps I'd have been a bit huffy too were I a cognitive neuroscientist and bet the whole farm, my new BMW and solid-gold Rolex on the hard science of this new discipline and then heard a highly respected author, cultural historian, and credentialed academic, and therefore someone to be paid attention to, give credence to the strange theories of some soft-science guy who 100 years ago worked on some of the very same problems I was now working on.

 As I said, a good explanation, but somewhat short of reasonable.

 But then, Dr. Pinker was himself being somewhat short of reasonable.
-More reasonable, it seems to me, would have been for him to have remembered the lesson of history that teaches that world-transforming discoveries about the nature of man and the cosmos were, by intuition, first adumbrated by poets, philosophers, and other thinkers of genius using the same sort of metaphorical language Freud was compelled to use in order to make his revolutionary theories comprehensible.
+More reasonable, it seems to me, would have been for him to have remembered the lesson of history that teaches that world-transforming discoveries about the nature of man and the cosmos were, by intuition, first adumbrated by poets, philosophers, and other thinkers of genius using the same sort of metaphorical language Freud was compelled to use in order to make his revolutionary theories comprehensible; language that Freud himself longed to be able to dispense with, if not for himself then for future psychoanalysts, when, with advances in medical and laboratory techniques, it would be possible to identify, define, and measure directly the neurobiological mechanisms that Freud was certain underlie all mental processes.

 And, finally, perhaps it would have been more reasonable for Dr. Pinker to have stood straight and tall, feet planted squarely on the massive shoulders of this 20th-century giant, in order to see farther and more clearly rather than stoop defensively to engage in the Lilliputian business of trying to nip petulantly at his ankles.
 And maybe, just maybe, while he was poised on that broad and lofty perch, Dr. Pinker might have considered the verity that though the heights are rarefied, lonely, and fraught with danger, they have, since the dawn of man, forever been the birthplace of all enduring human truth.